meilisearch/documentation/learn/cookbooks/koyeb.md

 ## Introduction

-This guide explains how to deploy a ready-to-use Meilisearch service on Koyeb.
+This guide explains how to deploy a ready-to-use Meilisearch instance on Koyeb.

 [Koyeb](https://www.koyeb.com) is a developer-friendly serverless platform to deploy apps globally.
 The platform lets you seamlessly run Docker containers, web apps, and APIs with git-based deployment, TLS encryption, native autoscaling, a global edge network, and built-in service mesh & discovery.